Capability 3: teamwork

 - Curtails input that is unnecessary, repetitive, disrespectful, or otherwise inappropriate.

-- When acting as a participant in patient team meeting:
+- When acting as a participant in a patient team meeting:

-- contributes information, analysis, advice clearly when needed;
+- contributes information, analysis, and advice clearly when needed;

-- supports the chair in his/her role, giving feedback afterwards if needed.
+- supports the chair in his/her role, giving feedback afterwards if required.

 - At all times:

-- educates other team members about his/her own expertise;
+- educates other team members about their expertise;

 - communicates effectively, verbally, in writing and in other ways at all times;

-- respects, and learns from expertise of other team members;
+- respects, and learns from the expertise of other team members;

 - liaises with relevant team members about any activity likely to be relevant to them;

-- demonstrates understanding of him/herself and their effect on others;
+- demonstrates an understanding of themself and their effect on others;

 - supports other team members in achieving patient team goals;

 - support service team members through any difficulties;